hildjj/dcbor-test-vectors/README.md

   decoded?: unknown,   // For tests that can be expressed as JSON.
-  diagnostic: string,  // CBOR diagnostic notation roundtrip?: boolean, // If true, encode(decode(hex)) = hex notes?: string,      // Why this test is interesting, if provided }
+  diagnostic: string,  // CBOR diagnostic notation roundtrip?: boolean, // If true, encode(decode(hex)) = hex skipDecode?: boolean, // If true, don't decode the hex to get decoded. notes?: string,      // Why this test is interesting, if provided }